peterqliu/threebox/docs/Threebox.md

 ## `Threebox`

-Set up and handle the core translations between a Three.js scene graph and the Mapbox GL JS map.
+Set up and handle the core translations between a Three.js scenegraph and the Mapbox GL JS map.

 ### Examples